FACTS ABOUT BREAST CANCER

 Whole Breast External Beam Radiation Therapy After Lumpectomy

-After lumpectomy, the usual course of radiation treats the whole breast and, if needed, nearby lymph node areas.
+After a lumpectomy, the usual course of radiation treats the whole breast and, if needed, nearby lymph node areas.
 The radiation beam comes from a linear accelerator, or “linac”, to destroy undetectable cancer cells and usually begins around three to four weeks after surgery.
 The full course of treatment is usually delivered over three to seven weeks, depending on findings during surgery.

 Before beginning treatment, you will be scheduled for a planning session or “simulation” to map out the area of treatment.
 It involves having X-rays and/or a CT scan.
 A radiation therapist will also create tiny tattoo-like marks on your skin to precisely position you for daily treatment.